libremonde-org/paper-research-privacy-matrix.org/notes.md

 Recent versions of Riot have a "Sharing" icon, made of three dots linked together in the shape of a triangle.
 Riot also has a "Share message" option.
 Both open a new dialog with a URL starting with https://matrix.to/ and a QR code.

 Technically, "sharing" (permalinks) is built around a website https://matrix.to/ instead of a URI scheme.
-While the website is stateless, a cookie is set on each visit by Cloudfare.
-This cookie uniquely identifies clients for an unknown purpose.
-If the link is visited instead of intercepted by the client, the following info is shared with a 3rd party:
+While the website is stateless, [a cookie](https://support.cloudflare.com/hc/en-us/articles/360024915491) is set on each visit by Cloudfare.
+This cookie uniquely identifies clients even thought the website is supposed to be privacy-oriented and not track users/requests.

+If the link is visited instead of intercepted by the client, the following info is shared:

 - IP address of the client/user.
+- Browsers headers containing device and system information.
 - Usage patterns of the "Sharing feature".
-- Unique ID via cookie `_cfduid` for the sole purpose to identify a client, on a website that is supposed to protect privacy.
+- Value of the Cloudflare cookie `_cfduid`.

 ### Integration server